Greek alphabet: Astronomy

 Greek letters are used to denote the brighter stars within each of the eighty-eight constellations.
 In most constellations, the brightest star is designated Alpha and the next brightest Beta etc. For example, the brightest star in the constellation of Centaurus is known as Alpha Centauri.
 For historical reasons, the Greek designations of some constellations begin with a lower ranked letter.

 International Phonetic Alphabet

 Several Greek letters are used as phonetic symbols in the International Phonetic Alphabet (IPA).
-Several of them denote fricative consonants; the rest stand for variants of vowel sounds.
-The glyph shapes used for these letters in specialized phonetic fonts is sometimes slightly different from the conventional shapes in Greek typography proper, with glyphs typically being more upright and using serifs, to make them conform more with the typographical character of other, Latin-based letters in the phonetic alphabet.
-Nevertheless, in the Unicode encoding standard, the following three phonetic symbols are considered the same characters as the corresponding Greek letters proper:
+The glyph shapes used for these letters is often different from the conventional shapes in Greek typography, with IPA glyphs typically being more upright and with serifs to conform with the typographical character of the Latin-based letters in the alphabet.
+In some cases the Greek and IPA uses were only separated in Unicode because IPA-derived alphabets required capital letters that needed to be kept distinct from the Greek ones.